 Footnotes

-1. National and regional numbers have been rounded to the nearest 10.
+National and regional numbers have been rounded to the nearest 10.
 Percentages rounded to the nearest whole number.
+Figures in some tables may be suppressed, denoted by a 'c', percentages <0.5% are denoted by a 'k'.
 Historical data may differ from older publications which is mainly due to amendments made by local authorities after the previous publication.
 However, users looking for a longer time series may wish to check for the equivalent table in earlier releases of this publication.
 Figures exclude children looked after under a series of short-term placements.

-2. Figures for children looked after continuously for at least 2.5 years, aged under 16, include only children living with the same carer for at least two years or if they have been placed for adoption, their adoptive placement and their previous placement combined last for at least two years.
+Includes children looked after continuously for at least 2.5 years, aged under 16.
+Children living with the same carer for at least two years is defined as children living with the same carer for at least two years or if they have been placed for adoption, their adoptive placement and their previous carer combined last for at least two years.
 Figures exclude children looked after under an agreed series of short-term placements.
 Note the methodology has changed compared to figures published in the 2020 publication, the figures now a. exclude children who started a period of care under an agreed series of short-term placements which later became continuous and b. include children in fostering placements with relative(s) or friend(s) or other foster carers who is/are also an approved adopter(s) – fostering for adoption/concurrent planning (placement codes U2 and U5) as a placement change.